Death Valley National Park Tours from Las Vegas

 The Death Valley guided tour includes a stop at Badwater Basin to view the lowest point in the western hemisphere and walk across the salt flats, photo stops at Zabriskie Point and Artist’s Palette overlook, a tour of the Borax Museum at Furnace Creek Ranch and a look back in time at the Amargosa Opera House and Hotel.
 A made-to-order lunch is also included in the tour price.

-The Death Valley National Park tour from Las Vegas departs between 6:30am and 7:30am and returns between 4:30pm and 5:30pm.
+The Death Valley National Park tour departs from Las Vegas at approximately 6:00am and returns at approximately 4:00pm.

 Packages start at $249

 DETOURS custom touring vehicles are specifically designed for small groups with comfortable, individual captain’s chairs.